tldr-pages/tldr/pages/linux/toolbox-run.md

 `toolbox run --distro {{distribution}}`

-- Run command inside a `toolbox` container for a distribution release other than the host:
+- Run a command inside a `toolbox` container for a specific distribution release:

 `toolbox run --release {{release}}`